 There are use cases for foot traffic analysis across various sectors.

-Retail is hugely reliant on foot traffic to understand store capture rate, run location-based advertising campaigns, analyze foot traffic trends in their stores and those of their competitors, and inform investment decisions like site selection, supply chain, and staffing.
+Retail is incredibly reliant on foot traffic to understand store capture rate, run location-based advertising campaigns, analyze foot traffic trends in their stores and those of their competitors, and inform investment decisions like site selection, supply chain, and staffing.
 Retailers around the world trust Unacast's foot traffic as a critical data set for optimizing performance.

-Insurance companies use foot traffic data combined with property data, areas of interest, and climatic data to strengthen their risk evaluations of residential and commercial buildings and businesses.
+Insurance companies use foot traffic data combined with property data, areas of interest, and climate data to strengthen their risk evaluations of residential and commercial buildings and businesses.
 Foot traffic data makes it easier to optimize insurance prices and the accompanying policies based on real-world data.

 In addition to better serving retail finance with site selection, affluence statistics, and more, foot traffic data enables banks, hedge funds, lending services, and insurance companies to see patterns before they are reflected in quarterly profit reports.
 Financial services organizations also rely on foot traffic for future investment decisions.